JapaLenos/Python-in-ArcGIS/README.md

 The [Administration folder](https://github.com/JapaLenos/Python-API/tree/main/Portal_administration) contains scripts to automate and batch the administration processes of your ArcGIS Portal (ArcGIS Enterprise and ArcGIS Online)

-The Analysis folder (coming soon) contains scripts to automate and batch data analysis
+The [Analysis folder](https://github.com/JapaLenos/Python-API/tree/main/Analysis) contains scripts to automate and batch data analysis